 Focus on Family: The Balance of Owning a Business & Having a Family

 Owning a business takes up an incredible amount of time, particularly in the early stages when it seems like you, as owner, wear every hat in the company.
 While the sacrifice you make to build your company is ultimately with your family in mind, it’s easy to lose sight of the fact that your family needs you around even when your business needs you most.
-Finding a balance is essential.
+Here are tips from Fleetmatics on perfecting work-life balance.

 Don’t “find” the time, “make” the time.